Whistleblower Ethics: Tyler Shultz on Theranos, Integrity, and Resilience in Silicon Valley

 The Theranos story has proven to be of significant public interest.
 Hulu released its interpretation of The Dropout (based on ABC’s podcast) in March 2022 starring Amanda Seyfried, and Apple intends to release a feature film based on Carreyrou’s book starring Jennifer Lawrence.
 John Carreyrou also created a podcast entitled “Bad Blood: The Final Chapter” concurrently with Holmes’s trial.

-Following the conversation with Tyler Shultz, a panel of experts will discuss additional ethical, legal, business, and psychological aspects of whistleblowing.
-Panelists include:
+Following the conversation with Tyler Shultz, a panel of experts discussed additional ethical, legal, business, and psychological aspects of whistleblowing.
+Panelists included:

 Attorney, Whistleblower Law Collaborative LLC